El Puerto de Santa María: History

 During the 16th and 17th centuries, it was the winter port of the royal galleys.

 In the nineteenth century the city became the General Headquarters for the French Army during the Peninsular War under the reign of Joseph Bonaparte (1801–1812).

 The town is steeped in history, museums and monuments.
 It is also within easy reach of the historical cities of Seville and Cádiz.

 Economy

-The most important economic activity is tourism, mainly because of the beaches, as well as the bullfights held at the arena during the summer.
+The most important economic activity is tourism, mainly thanks to the local beaches, as well as the summer bullfights held at the Plaza de toros de El Puerto.
 The town also hosts large groups of motorcyclists during the Jerez Motorcycle Grand Prix.
 There is commercial development in the center and periphery, and a highly developed wine industry.
+El Puerto is also home to Aponiente, the first restaurant in Andalusia to receive three Michelin stars.

 Culture

 Listed are a few of the main fiestas in the area: